-- The elbow is tapped with the opposite hand to indicate auxiliary hoist. - Followed up with standard hook signals
+- · Elbow is tapped with the opposite hand to indicate auxiliary hoist. - Follow up with standard hook signals

 Main Hoist

 When calling for the main hoist, the signaler taps a fist on his or her hard hat and follows with the appropriate hook movement signal.